orangejellyfish/serverless-starter/README.md

 directory with a similar name.
 The other file is the unit test file.
 The warning can be safely ignored.
 See [this issue][swi] for more information.

-> Deprecation warning: CLI options definitions were upgraded with "type"
-> property

-This warning is logged by the [Serverless framework][sls] in response to plugins that do not yet define types for their CLI options.
-In the next major version of the framework this behaviour will result in errors.
-The warning can be safely ignored and will disappear when the relevant plugins are updated to include type definitions for their CLI options.

 [oj]: https://www.orangejellyfish.com/
 [sls]: https://serverless.com/framework/
 [aws]: https://aws.amazon.com/